 Tools employees use daily – CRM tools, the company’s social intranet, and other solutions – need to help HR and others within an organization measure employee engagement by providing engagement statistics.

 For example, if the company has a good social intranet, they can measure many areas of engagement.
 Some metrics simply show how engaged employees are with the intranet itself, but others demonstrate engagement with the company.
 Review your intranet’s analytics to answer the following questions:

 - How engaged are employees (overall and individually) with the intranet?

 - Are they posting solely what they are told to post or are they creating social posts in the flow of work?

 - Are they using the intranet to be more successful in their jobs?

-Many social intranets allow companies to measure employee engagement in this way today – and there is opportunity for companies to measure engagement within other tools as well, such as a company’s CRM system.
-In doing so, companies get a far richer understanding of engagement.
+Many social intranets allow companies to measure employee engagement in this way today – and there are opportunities for companies to measure engagement within other tools as well, such as a company’s CRM system.
+In doing so, companies get a far richer understanding of employee behavior.

-The future of employee engagement measurement may not be tool to measure engagement but one that aggregates data from many sources – from intranet, CRM system, and the mood monitors described in Bersin’s post to provide an even more in depth measurement of employee engagement.
+The future of employee engagement reporting may not be tool designed to measure engagement but one that aggregates data from many sources – from an intranet, CRM system, and the mood monitors described in Bersin’s article.
+Combining data from these sources provides employers with even more in-depth understanding of employee engagement.